-All of the services rendered by Friedman LLP in 2021 and 2020 were pre-approved by the Audit Committee.
+All of the services rendered by Marcum LLP in the fiscal year ended December 31, 2022, and by Friedman LLP in the fiscal years ended December 31, 2022 and 2021, were pre-approved by the Audit Committee.

-PROPOSAL 2
+PROPOSAL 3

-RATIFICATION OF APPOINTMENT OF MARCUM LLP AS OUR

-INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+RATIFICATION OF APPOINTMENT OF MARCUM LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has appointed Marcum LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2022, subject to stockholder ratification.
+The Audit Committee has appointed Marcum LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2023, subject to stockholder ratification.

 The Audit Committee has reviewed the independence of Marcum LLP as auditor.
-The Audit Committee has concluded that Marcum LLP is independent and that it is in the best interests of the Company and its stockholders to retain Marcum LLP as independent auditor for 2022.
+The Audit Committee has concluded that Marcum LLP is independent and that it is in the best interests of the Company and its stockholders to retain Marcum LLP as independent auditor for 2023.